Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Author Contributions

-Our contributions are threefold: (i) we present a diagnostics world model trained with electronic health records~(EHRs), termed as \textbf{DiagGym}, which enables to emit examination outcomes conditioned on patient history and recommended examination, serving as a virtual clinical environment to support realistic, closed‑loop in-silico diagnosis training and evaluation; (ii) we train a diagnostic agent, \textbf{DiagAgent}, via end‑to‑end, multi‑turn reinforcement learning within the environment, to learn diagnostic policies that optimizes both information yield and diagnostic accuracy; \change{(iii) We introduce a new diagnostic benchmark, DiagBench, designed to evaluate multi-turn diagnostic interaction trajectories.
-The benchmark comprises 750 cases with physician-validated examination recommendations leading to final diagnoses, as well as 99 cases annotated with 973 physician-written rubrics on diagnosis process.} (iv) we demonstrate superior performance across diverse diagnostic settings.
-DiagAgent significantly outperforms 10 state-of-the-art large language models (LLMs), including DeepSeek-v3 and GPT-4o, as well as two recently developed prompt-engineered agents.
-DiagAgent achieves a 9.34\% higher diagnostic accuracy and a 44.03\% improvement in examination recommendation hit ratio in the single-turn setting.
-In a more practical end-to-end setting, it delivers a 15.12\% increase in diagnostic accuracy and a 23.09\% boost in examination recommendation F1 score. \change{Furthermore, in a rubric-based evaluation, it surpasses the next-best model, Claude-sonnet-4, by 7.1\% in weighted rubric score}, highlighting its advancement in managing multi-turn diagnostic trajectories.
-These findings indicate that learning policies in interactive clinical environments confers dynamic and clinically meaningful long-term diagnostic management abilities that are unattainable through passive training alone.
+Our contributions include: (i) we present a diagnostics world model trained with electronic health records~(EHRs), termed as \textbf{DiagGym}, which enables to emit examination outcomes conditioned on patient history and recommended examination, serving as a virtual clinical environment to support closed-loop in-silico training and evaluation for interactive diagnosis; (ii) we train an interactive diagnostic agent, \textbf{DiagAgent}, via end-to-end, multi-turn reinforcement learning within the environment, to learn dynamic diagnostic policies that optimizes both interactive effectiveness and final accuracy; \change{(iii) We introduce a comprehensive multi-center diagnostic benchmark, \textbf{DiagBench}, designed to evaluate multi-turn diagnostic interaction trajectories.
+The benchmark comprises 2.2K physician-validated cases sourced from four distinct distributions, alongside 3.3K physician-written rubrics for granular process-oriented evaluation.} \change{(iv) Extensive evaluations demonstrate DiagAgent's superior performance \textbf{across both in-domain and out-of-domain (OOD) settings.} DiagAgent significantly outperforms 11 state-of-the-art LLMs (including DeepSeek-v3 and Claude-4-Sonnet) and 2 prompt-engineered agents.
+In the end-to-end setting, it delivers a {11.20\%} increase in diagnostic accuracy and a 17.58\% boost in examination recommendation F1 score, while consistently maintaining state-of-the-art performance \textbf{across all three external OOD centers}.
+Furthermore, in rubric-based evaluations, it surpasses the next-best model by 7.1\% in weighted rubric score.} These findings indicate that learning policies in interactive clinical environments confers dynamic and clinically meaningful long-term diagnostic management abilities that are unattainable through passive training alone.